Kepmon/Kepmon/README.md

   _Being developed_

   #### Description
-[This website](https://main--euphonious-valkyrie-eb9208.netlify.app/) is a [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l) that I took on in order to get more familiarity with the SSG and SSR rendering modes, since all of my "more advanced" apps/websites are written using Vue.js that makes use of SPA, and I wanted to try something new.
-In this project, I'm using the [xata](https://xata.io/) platform for storing all the data that I was given from Frontend Mentor.
+[This website](https://main--euphonious-valkyrie-eb9208.netlify.app/) is a [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l) that I took on, in order to get more familiarity with the SSG and SSR rendering modes, since all of my "more advanced" apps/websites are written using Vue.js that makes use of SPA, and I wanted to try something new.
+In this project, I'm using the [xata](https://xata.io/) platform for storing all the data that I was given by Frontend Mentor.

 At the current stage, all basic functionality works already.
-Nevertheless, since this is my first attempt to make an SSR website, I'm struggling with the **proper** application of certain functionalities (all my current issues are described in details in the project's README).
-Those are meant to be improved ASAP.
-Also, the accessibility is far from being on point, but I do intend to correct this in a near future.

-On top of that, apart from the functionality proposed by the Frontend Mentor creators, I intend to enhance the functionality of this website by:
+However, apart from the functionality proposed by the Frontend Mentor creators, I intend to enhance the functionality of this website by:
 * allowing the users to create an account, in order to post a job offer
 * applying a WYSIWYG editor, in order to improve the user experience, when posting a new job offer
 * allowing the users to apply for a job